anchtun1212/wso2-integration/README.md

                Required :
                --mi : Management endpoint of the Micro Integrator

-              When adding an environment, when the optional flags are not given, apictl will automatically derive those from --apim flag value.
+              When adding an environment, when the optional flags are not given, apictl will automatically derive those from `--apim` flag value.

-              You can either provide only the flag --apim , or all the other 4 flags (--registration, --publisher, --devportal, --admin) without providing --apim flag.
-If you are                  omitting         any of --registration, --publisher, --devportal, --admin flags, you need to specify --apim flag with the WSO2 API-M endpoint.
-In both of the above                   cases --token flag is              optional and can be used to provide a user-preferred token endpoint.
-You can use the --mi flag to add a Micro Integrator instance to               an environment.
+              You can either provide only the flag `--apim` , or all the other 4 flags (`--registration`, `--publisher`, `--devportal`, `--admin`) without providing --apim flag.
+              If you are omitting any of `--registration`, `--publisher`, `--devportal`, `--admin` flags, you need to specify `--apim` flag with the WSO2 API-M endpoint.
+In both of the above cases `--token` flag is optional and can be used to provide a user-preferred token endpoint.
+              You can use the `--mi` flag to add a Micro Integrator instance to an environment.